Paprii/Cool-Teacher/README.md

 # Cool-Teacher
-Cool in.
 This is our "Class-10 Chemistry Laboratory Experiments" multimedia project.
+It is an infographics.